-While our clinicians are often able to rediscover joy in their personal lives, they are also able to lighten the load for private practice physicians, who can decide on a case-by-case basis how they wish to utilize hospitalist services.
-OBHG senior director of medical operations Dr. Charles Jaynes recently published an article on KevinMD explaining how effective collaboration among hospitalists and attending OBs can significantly improve patient safety.
+While our clinicians are often able to rediscover joy in their personal lives, they are also able to lighten the load for local private practice physicians, who decide on a case-by-case basis how they wish to utilize hospitalist services.

 4) You’ll enjoy a large and diverse network of support

 OBHG offers an array of physician resources – for continuing education, clinical and social discussions, and peer-to-peer networking.

 Our custom community site, Ob Exchange, is accessible only to our clinicians.
 Blog posts about what fellow hospitalists are up to, new perks, an active forum, handy administrative information and more - all included in one convenient online space.

 700 exceptionally skilled OB/GYNs have already chosen OBHG as their employer, and we are adding new programs and positions all the time!
 You can get to know some our hospitalists by perusing the personal stories they've shared.

 5) You’ll have more time to explore your non-work passions

 It’s been said that medicine is an art and a science, which explains why many physicians have a wonderfully creative side.
 OBHG also tends to appeal to service-minded docs who feel most fulfilled when they are giving back.

 Whether you’re thinking of finally writing the book you've been ruminating on for years, volunteering at a clinic in Peru, or spending real quality time with the people you love most – as a hospitalist your schedule will allow you the additional 'me' time you need.